lsst-sqre/sqr-001/README.rst

 codebase migrated to GitHub.

-In 2015, GitHub released a protocol and an open source reference implementation of GitLFS, a specification for dealing with large binary files in git.
+In 2015, GitHub released a protocol and an open source reference implementation of Git LFS, a specification for dealing with large binary files in git.
 Aside from some upfront setup pain, the workflow was very close to "normal" GitHub flow.
 GitHub also released a paid hosted service for those files.
 Given the demand for storing data in